');

 About Princeton, WV

-Princeton is a small community in West Virginia with a population of 5,780 residents.
-The median household income is $44,428 per year, which is below the national average.
-The median age in Princeton is 43.4 years.
+Princeton is a small town located in West Virginia with a population of 5,780 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $44,428 per year, which is 41% below the national median of $75,149.
+The median age of 43.4 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Princeton Ranks in West Virginia